Kew Gardens is one of the great botanical gardens and you can get 2FOR1 on entry with us

 Kew Gardens tickets

 There are different ticket prices for adults, young adults, children, students, families, and concessions.
 If you’re an NHS worker, an essential carer, or you’re a registered blind or partially sighted visitor, you can enter free of charge.
-And remember that if you travel by train with a National Rail ticket booked through our website or app, you can enjoy a 2FOR1 offer!
+And remember that if you travel by train with a National Rail ticket booked through our website or app, you can enjoy a 2FOR1 offer or discounted entry!